CLAD: Constrained Latent Action Diffusion for Vision-Language Procedure Planning: Introduction

-To this end, we propose \method{} -- a \underline{C}onstrained \underline{L}atent \underline{A}ction \underline{D}iffusion model for vision-language procedure planning.
+To overcome this limitation, we propose vision-language procedure planning, a new procedure planning task that allows models to process both visual observation and language description of the start and goal states.
+Furthermore, we propose \method{}: a \underline{C}onstrained \underline{L}atent \underline{A}ction \underline{D}iffusion model for vision-language procedure planning.
 Diffusion models have shown remarkable success in various domains, including procedure planning \cite{wang2023pdpp, shi2024actiondiffusion, nagasinghe2024not}.
-However, no previous work explored the idea of using the start and goal states to constrain the predicted action sequence in the latent space.
-The latent space of diffusion models correlates to how to the noise inputs and how to denoise them \cite{park2023understanding, hahm2024isometric}, it does not have the information of how to denoise the inputs with constraints.
-To address this limitation, our method uses a variational autoencoder (VAE) to learn the start and goal as constraints in its latent space.
-More specifically, our method first learns the latent embeddings of paired visual observations and language descriptions using a VAE that implicitly contains the spatial constraints of the start and goal states.
+However, no previous work explored the idea of \textit{using the start and goal states to constrain the predicted action sequence in the latent space}.
+The latent space of diffusion models correlates primarily with the noisy input and its denoising process.
+It does not contain information on how to denoise with constraints.
+To address this limitation, we use a variational autoencoder (VAE) to learn the start and goal as constraints in its latent space: \method first uses a VAE to learn the latent embeddings of paired visual observations and language descriptions that implicitly constrains the start and goal states.
 These learnt constraints are then injected into the deepest layer of the denoising neural network to guide the model in generating plausible action sequences.